 Due to its antioxidant properties, it nullifies the free radicals.
 It is the free radicals that bring about the damage of the cells in the joints.
 Therefore, the consumption of turmeric prevents inflammation in joints and even reduces the pain of osteoarthritis.

-Consumption of turmeric triggers the production of bile, fosters digestion, and reduces the gastric symptoms.
-Post-delivery most of the women face issues with digestion.
+Consumption of turmeric triggers the production of bile, fosters digestion, and reduces gastric symptoms.
+Post-delivery most women face issues with digestion.
 Therefore, it is very important to include turmeric in the post-pregnancy diet.

 Turmeric is also a natural detoxifier.
 It is capable of preventing the accumulation of toxins in the body.
-It urges the liver to produce hormones that break down the toxins and eliminate them from the body.
-It even helps to increase the blood transmission during the lactation period, and that is good for their health as well.
+Turmeric urges the liver to produce hormones that break down toxins and eliminate them from the body.
+It even helps to increase blood transmission during the lactation period, and that is good for their health as well.

-After delivery, your body may be subjected to different types of aches and pains.
+After delivery, you experience different types of aches and pains.
 Most of these discomforts hinder your lactating phase as you have to sit in the same position for a longer time while breastfeeding the baby.
 Intake of turmeric during the lactating phase is an excellent remedy to bring down the discomforts and “stiffness.”

 Never have an excess of turmeric as it can end up drying the milk and even lead to reduced lactating properties.
 It is advisable always to consult a doctor to prevent dry and flaky skin, dry mouth, reduced lactation, etc.

-If a doctor is consulted concerning the required dosage of turmeric, he would advise as per the weight, age, and medical history, and in general, 30-95 drops of extracts of turmeric is recommended for the adults.
+If a doctor is consulted concerning the required dosage of turmeric, he would advise as per the weight, age, and medical history, and in general, 30-95 drops of extracts of turmeric are recommended for adults.

-Thus, the natural herb, which is also a powerhouse of nutrients like minerals, vitamins, and proteins, can get benefitted from its consumption.
+Thus, the natural herb, which is also a powerhouse of nutrients like minerals, vitamins, and proteins, can have great benefits for a breastfeeding mother..
 This is an incredible choice to be made during lactation, but the herb should be ingested in moderation and consult a doctor in case one finds any exceptions.